A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

-In addition, DAL also has important applications in the area of medical image segmentation.
-For example, \cite{Gaur2016Membrane} proposes an AL-based transfer learning mechanism for medical image segmentation, which can effectively improve the image segmentation performance on a limited labeled dataset. \cite{Yang2017Suggestive} combines fully convolutional networks (FCN) and AL to create a DAL framework for biological image segmentation.
+In addition, DeepAL also has important applications in the area of medical image segmentation.
+For example, \cite{Gaur2016Membrane} proposes an AL-based transfer learning mechanism for medical image segmentation, which can effectively improve the image segmentation performance on a limited labeled dataset. \cite{Yang2017Suggestive} combines FCN and AL to create a DeepAL framework for biological-image segmentation.
 This work uses the uncertainty and similarity information provided by the FCN to extend the maximum set cover problem, significantly reducing the required labeling workload by pointing out the most effective labeling areas.
-DASL \cite{Wang2018Deepa} proposes a deep region-based network, Nodules R-CNN, for pulmonary nodule segmentation tasks.
-This work generates segmentation masks for use as examples, and at the same time, combines AL and Self-Paced Learning (SPL) \cite{Kumar2010Self} to propose a new Deep Active Self-paced Learning (DASL) strategy that reduces the labeling workload. \cite{Wang2019Nodule} proposes a Nodule-plus Region-based CNN for pulmonary nodule detection and segmentation in 3D thoracic Computed Tomography (CT).
-This work combines AL and self-paced learning (SPL) strategies to create a new deep self-paced active learning (DSAL) strategy, which reduces the annotation workload and makes effective use of unannotated data. \cite{Zhao2020Deeply} further proposes a new deep-supervised active learning method for finger bone segmentation tasks.
-This model can be fine-tuned in an iterative and incremental learning manner, and uses the output of the intermediate hidden layer as the basis for sample selection.
+DASL (Deep Active Self-paced Learning) \cite{Wang2018Deepa} proposes a deep region-based network, Nodules R-CNN, for pulmonary nodule segmentation tasks.
+This work generates segmentation masks for use as examples, and at the same time, combines AL and SPL (Self-Paced Learning) \cite{Kumar2010Self} to propose a new deep active self-paced learning strategy that reduces the labeling workload. \cite{Wang2019Nodule} proposes a Nodule-plus Region-based CNN for pulmonary nodule detection and segmentation in 3D thoracic Computed Tomography (CT).
+This work combines AL and SPL strategies to create a new deep self-paced active learning (DSAL) strategy, which reduces the annotation workload and makes effective use of unannotated data. \cite{Zhao2020Deeply} further proposes a new deep-supervised active learning method for finger bone segmentation tasks.
+This model can be fine-tuned in an iterative and incremental learning manner and uses the output of the intermediate hidden layer as the basis for sample selection.
 Compared with the complete markup, \cite{Zhao2020Deeply} achieved comparable segmentation results using fewer samples.